 Student Loan Assistance Programs from your employer – Many employers offer a student loan perk as a tool to recruit and retain employees.
 Some employers do better jobs than others when it comes to getting their people enrolled.
 Here again, the quality varies from one place to the next, but it is worth investigating.

 Federal Student Loan Database – The Department of Education keeps a detailed database of all federal loans.
-The National Student Loan Database is a great way to learn exactly how much you owe on your federal loans, the loan types that you have, and who services your loans.
+The National Student Loan Database is a great way to learn exactly how much you owe on your federal loans, the loan types you have, and who services your loans.

 Retirement Programs – Contributions to retirement plans such as 457s and 401(k)s reduce your AGI on your taxes.
 This also will reduce your monthly payment on your student loans.
 These programs are a great way to start building your retirement and keep your monthly student loan payments low.